emendoza2/trialanderror/src/posts/how-i-painfully-installed-windows-10-on-virtualbox/index.md

   - Virtualization
 ---

 I had installed Ubuntu before.
 I had even installed MacOS.
 But I had no clue Windows 10 on Virtualbox would the nastiest to do.
 It took a lot of head-banging just to figure out what the problem was.
-For historical purposes, I’m leaving the first part of this article as I originally wrote it under “What I tried.”
+For historical purposes, I’m leaving the first part of this article as I originally wrote it under “What I tried,” so that hopefully, someone out there with the same problem as myself will benefit from a walk-through of the thought process.

 **TL;DR** - Hyper-V (WSL, Docker) and Virtualbox are enemies right now (and enemies of Virtualbox are my enemies).
 [Disabling Hyper-V](https://forums.virtualbox.org/viewtopic.php?t=98642) is the one tweak that will allow a Windows 10 guest to run.
 Then, the installation steps are straightforward: